spring-tips/configuration/README.md

 ```

-We can pull that confguration file in luke this:
+We can pull that configuration file in like this:

 ```java
 package com.example.configuration.configclient;